 The next phase of EBP's work focused on the development of alternative futures for consideration in the travel modeling framework that would be used for needs assessment and the development of investment strategies.
 EBP was primarily responsible for the effect of transportation and communication technologies on travel demand, including establishing moderate and optimistic forecasts of technology deployment in 2050 for different technologies and connecting these forecasts to travel modeling variables.
 Technologies considered included connected and autonomous passenger vehicles, mobility on demand, the effect of connectivity and automation on long-haul freight, new technologies for local goods delivery, augmented and virtual reality and other communications technology impacts on work-from-home trends, and pressures on transit from new modes.

 After teammates completed the travel demand model runs for the alternative freight and technology futures and needs and investment strategies were established, EBP worked on evaluating the economic benefits and impacts of transportation investments under different scenarios.
 The first evaluation compared business-as-usual investment strategies under both moderate and optimistic technology futures and included an evaluation of how radical improvements in vehicle technology would affect the economy.
 Four additional evaluation scenarios compared investment strategies tracking business-as-usual or focusing on preservation, rural mobility, or urban accessibility to a no-investment beyond existing and committed projects alternative.
 Each of these comparisons was made with moderate freight and technology growth.

 In addition to scenario development and evaluation work, EBP worked with teammates to develop implementation strategies for realizing the long-range plan objectives.
-Work focused on prioritizing resilience infrastructure and preparing for the impacts of technology.
-In upcoming work, EBP will support the development of the final plan documents.
+This focused on prioritizing resilience infrastructure and preparing for the impacts of technology.
+For the final step, EBP supported the development of the final plan documents.